RKinDLab/ros2_psd_pcb_reloc/README.md

 ---

-## 0. Introduction
+## Introduction

 This repository is a complete ***ROS 2 workspace*** which includes the proposed short-term relocalization framework along with the presentation slides and the paper.

-In this framework, we introduced a novel multimodal keyframe descriptor dubbed **Pose-Semantic-Descriptor (PSD)**  and a new Keyframe-based Place Recognition (KPR) method called the **Pose-Class-Box (PCB)** .
-Using the novel KPR method, we deomstrate an accurate and computationally efficient solution to the **short-term relocalization** problem, outperforming to the popular relocalization framework based on [DBoW2](https://github.com/dorian3d/DBoW2) that comes standard in the [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) framework.
+For brevity, we have divided this README into the following sections.

+- Introduction
+- Contributions
+- Important Results
+- How to Use?

 This work was presented in [2024 IEEE/ASME International Conference on Advanced Intelligent Mechatronics](https://www.aim2024.org/).